RealTayy/slice-revealer/README.md

 # slice-revealer

 Noters for readme:
-> Can take jQuery object or NAtive DOM element.
+> Can take jQuery object or Native DOM element.
 > Only selects first one found